Thokas99/Unknown_single_cell_dataset/README.md

 # Analysis of an unknown single-cell dataset

-Analysis of an unknown single-cell dataset for master QCB curse
+Analysis of an unknown single-cell dataset for [Single Cell and Spatial Omics](https://unitn.coursecatalogue.cineca.it/insegnamenti/2023/95642/2016/9999/10616?annoOrdinamento=2016) class of the QCB master

 ## Analysis Workflow

 ### 1. Quality Control and Filtering